You can help a cold sore heal with prescription and over-the-counter treatments. Treating it early may help it go away

 When you have a cold sore, it can be tempting to touch it or pick at it.

 - Touch an open sore: Anytime you touch the open blister and don’t wash your hands immediately afterward, you risk spreading the virus from your hands to someone else.
 Also, you could introduce bacteria from your hands into the sore if you poke or prod at it.

 - Attempt to pop the sore: A cold sore isn’t a pimple.
 If you squeeze it or try to pop it, it won’t make it smaller.
 You may just squeeze viral fluid out and onto your skin.
 You may unintentionally spread the virus to someone else.

-- Pick at the scab.
-You may find yourself picking at the scab without even realizing you’re doing it.
+- Pick at the scab: You may find yourself picking at it without even realizing you’re doing it.
 But try to keep your hands off it as much as you can.
 The scab will last a few days and then disappear on its own.
 If you pick at it, it might leave a scar.

-- Aggressively wash.
-It would be great if you could just wash a cold sore away, but unfortunately, a vigorous scrubbing will just irritate your already fragile skin.
+- Aggressively wash: It would be great if you could just wash a cold sore away, but unfortunately, vigorous scrubbing will just irritate your already fragile skin.

 - Eat acidic food: Food that’s high in acid, like citrus fruit and tomatoes, can cause a burning sensation when they come into contact with a cold sore.
 You might want to avoid them and opt for blander fare for a few days.

 Most of the time, cold sores go away on their own within a couple of weeks.
 If your cold sore lingers beyond 2 weeks, it might be time to check with your healthcare professional.

 If you feel like you’re constantly dealing with cold sores — several times a year or more — that’s another good reason to check with your doctor.
 You may benefit from a prescription-strength antiviral medication.